salsa-rs/salsa/book/src/tutorial/ir.md

 ## Representing functions

 We will also use a tracked struct to represent each function:
-Next we will define a **tracked struct**.
-Whereas inputs represent the *start* of a computation, tracked structs represent intermediate values created during your computation.

 The `Function` struct is going to be created by the parser to represent each of the functions defined by the user:

 ```rust
 {{#include ../../../calc-example/calc/src/ir.rs:functions}}
 ```

-Like with an input, the fields of a tracked struct are also stored in the database.
-Unlike an input, those fields are immutable (they cannot be "set"), and salsa compares them across revisions to know when they have changed.
 If we had created some `Function` instance `f`, for example, we might find that `the f.body` field changes because the user changed the definition of `f`.
 This would mean that we have to re-execute those parts of the code that depended on `f.body`